-Billund has Legoland, a place highly worth visiting if you want a fun and simple day in a different kind of attraction park.
+Billund has Legoland, a place highly worth visiting if you want a fun and simple day in an amusement park.

 A personal recommendation from us is to experience the northwestern coast.
 The best beaches in the country are located here, and it’s a beautiful area, although you won’t find any big cities.
 Yet, this area is already popular among tourists, as you will quickly see if you visit cities such as Blokhus or Løkken in the summer.

 Another highlight is Skagen, the northernmost town where you can see several museums, eat out at night restaurants, or simply walk on the beach and watch the two seas flow into each other.